 Core courses with required sequencing

-After completing the first two required core courses in the sequence ("Role & Unique of the Nonprofit Sector" and "Ethics in the Nonprofit Sector"), students may take any combination of remaining core and elective courses.
+After completing the first two required core courses in the sequence ("The Nonprofit Sector: Scope and Impact" and "Leadership & Management of Nonprofits"), students may take any combination of remaining core and elective courses.
 Note: Electives may still require prerequisites.
 Students should be prepared to fulfill those requirements as needed.

 The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.